Christian Yelich Player Props: Brewers vs. Diamondbacks

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with 68 hits and an OBP of .367, plus a team-best slugging percentage of .434.
+- Yelich has 69 hits and an OBP of .366 to go with a slugging percentage of .441.
+All three of those stats are best among Milwaukee hitters this season.

-- Among qualified hitters, he ranks 53rd in batting average, while his on-base percentage ranks 22nd and he is 76th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 51st, his on-base percentage ranks 22nd, and he is 67th in the league in slugging.

-- Yelich has picked up an RBI in 27.9% of his games this season, with more than one RBI in 11.8% of his games.
-He has also produced three or more runs in two contests.
+- Yelich has had at least one RBI in 29.0% of his games this season (20 of 69), with more than one RBI eight times (11.6%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.